microsoft/winapp-windows-ai/docs/API-Reference.md

 - `Message` (string) - The message content
 - `Participant` (string) - The participant who sent the message (e.g., "User", "Assistant", "Support")

 #### `ConversationSummaryOptions`

+Configuration options for conversation summarization.

+**Properties:**

+- `includeMessageCitations` (boolean) - Whether to include references to specific messages in the summary
+- `includeParticipantAttribution` (boolean) - Whether to attribute parts of the summary to specific participants

+#### `ConversationSummaryOptions`